 Do you have dull or discolored teeth?
 Do they make you want to hide your smile, maybe talk with your hand in front of your mouth?
-Are you concerned it’s more than just being in need of a cleaning?
+Are you concerned it’s more than just being in need of cleaning?
 Don’t worry, you’re not alone.
 Many people are looking to find their bright smile.

-Many people believe that all they need is an over-the-counter whitening kit if their teeth seem discoloured.
+Many people believe that all they need is an over-the-counter whitening kit if their teeth seem discolored.
 And often, that’s all that’s needed.
 However, the factors that had made your teeth “yellow” could indicate a sign of bad health or hygiene, or perhaps environmental influences.

 Medicines or drugs :